mratyunjay-tripathi/surveyForm/README.md

 # surveyForm
 A survey form to collect the Two wheeler owner data.
-Uing plain HTML,CSS and JS
+It uses plain HTML,CSS and JS